 No wonder that children are fascinated by the unending space above us and ask questions to know the secret behind the beauty of the night sky.
 Should they ask you questions about the stars and moon, encourage their interest in it and do what you can to help them learn more.
 And one of the things you can do is get them a telescope.

 The right telescope will not only let them stargaze but will also encourage them to explore the space beyond us.
-In this MomJunction post, we list down the best telescopes for kids, tips for choosing the right telescope and safety measures to follow when using one.

 11 Best Telescopes For Kids